Social Proof

 A psychological principle where people look to others' actions to guide decisions — used in CRO via reviews, testimonials, and customer counts.

 Social proof is a psychological principle coined by Robert Cialdini in Influence (1984): in situations of uncertainty, people look to the actions and opinions of others to determine the correct course of action.
-Online, it’s the tendency to trust a product more because others have already chosen it.
+Online, it’s the tendency to trust a product more because others have already chosen it and found it worthwhile.

 In conversion rate optimisation, social proof refers to any element that communicates: “Other people have used this and it worked.”